Anegan

-The plot of this story inspired from the 1963 film Nenjam Marapathillai.
-Dhanush played four different characters in the film.
-The film's title is based on Tiruvacakam, written by poet Manikkavacakar.

-Principal photography commenced on 2 September 2013 at Puducherry.
+Principal photography started on 2 September 2013 at Puducherry.
 Filming continued in Vietnam, Cambodia, Malaysia and Burma, and some parts of India. and was completed on 15 September 2014.
 The film features music composed by Harris Jayaraj, with cinematography handled by Om Prakash and editing done by Anthony.
 The visual effects were handled by V. Srinivas Mohan.

-After multiple postponements, Anegan was released on 13 February 2015.
-The film opened to positive reviews from critics, praising the performances of the lead actors(particularly Dhanush and Karthik), story, picturisation.
-The film was a moderate box office success.
+After multiple postponements, Anegan was released on 13 February 2015 to positive reviews from critics who praised its visual style, music, narration, plot, and cast performances (especially Dhanush, Karthik and Amyra).
+The film was commercially successful at the box office.
 The film's Telugu dubbed version titled Anekudu was released on 27 February 2015.
-In 2016, the film was dubbed into Hindi as Anek by Goldmines Telefilms Pvt Ltd. In 2019, the film was dubbed into Bengali as Mon Majhi Re.
-In 2023, the film was dubbed into Malayalam as Anegan by Magic Frames Pvt Ltd.
+In 2015, the film was dubbed into Hindi as Anek by Goldmines Telefilms and released on its YouTube channel.
+In 2019, the film was dubbed into Bengali as Mon Majhi Re.
+In 2023, the film was dubbed into Malayalam with the same title.